Jozkee/corefx/src/System.Text.Json/docs/ReferenceHandling_spec.md

 The current solution to deal with reference loops is to rely in MaxDepth and throw a JsonException after it is exceeded.
 Now, this is a decent and cheap solution but we will also offer other not-so-cheap options to deal with this problem while keeping the current one in order to not affect the out-of-the-box performance.

-# Prior art
+# Other languages

+## Newtonsoft.Json
-Json.Net contains settings that you can enable to deal with such problems.
+Newtonsoft.Json contains settings that you can enable to deal with such problems.
 * For Serialization:
   * [`ReferenceLoopHandling`](https://www.newtonsoft.com/json/help/html/T_Newtonsoft_Json_ReferenceLoopHandling.htm)
   * [`PreserveReferencesHandling`](https://www.newtonsoft.com/json/help/html/T_Newtonsoft_Json_PreserveReferencesHandling.htm)